rsdoiel/antenna/planet.md

 ## Greed is driving oceans toward collapse

-date: 2025-06-10, from: United Nations, Economic Development
+date: 2025-06-10, from: United Nations, Climate Change

 The ocean is under siege – and greed is to blame.
 UN Secretary-General António Guterres on Tuesday urged world leaders and grassroots groups to confront the powerful interests driving marine destruction, from illegal fishing and plastic pollution to the accelerating impacts of climate change.